 Business of Acting – Insight into the basics of the business: materials needed, finding auditions, representation, promotion, and networking.

-Scene Study and Scene Sharing – Through scene study, students begin work on self diagnosis and self adjustment.
-This section then shifts into performance tools and guided direction, as students prepare for industry sessions and a scene sharing performances.
+Spring: April 13 – June 29 Scene Study and Scene Sharing –Through scene study, students begin work on self-diagnosis and self-adjustment.
+This section then shifts into performance tools and guided direction, as students prepare for the Culminating Performances.

 Industry Sessions – Students will meet and share their work with invited industry guests in class.